colw/cappy/README.md

 # Cappy

+Check your glucose with Cappy.
 A simplified view of your Nightscout CGM data.

 Very much a work in progress.
 The basic data is present, but no styling to speak off.